Publisher: Supercharged Science

 Unlimited support is provided for all students and parents.
 Whatever part of the course you’re using, feedback or advice from Lipper or another expert in the field of science a student is studying is always available by email.
 There’s also a place to share ideas and comments with other parents and students.

 A 30-day trial period will allow you to sample the program with no obligation, and costs just one dollar.
 Even if you decide to enroll, you can still cancel at any time without any obligation.
 Also, there’s no need to enroll for a full year at a time either; you just pay month-by-month with no long-term commitment.
+Click here to learn more about the e-Science program.

 Science Mastery Programs